bluerobotics/bluerobotics.github.io/brov2/assembly.md

 To connect the ESC power and motor wires, you need the following parts and tools

 - 1.5 mm allen hex key
-- 2 mm flat head screw driver
+- 2.5 or 3 mm flat head screw driver
 - Phillips head screw driver
 - Electronics tray
+- Tweezers

 Here is a diagram of where the ESC power wires should go for the port and starboard side.
 The camera is mounted on the port side.